2019 Malta political crisis: Možura wind farm

-As of June 2020 investigations were being undertaken regarding Enemalta Plc and the Možura Wind Farm project in Montenegro with accusations that 17 Black made €4.6 million profit in the acquisition by Enemalta of shares in Možura.
+As of June 2020, investigations were being undertaken regarding Enemalta Plc and the Možura Wind Farm project in Montenegro with accusations that 17 Black made €4.6 million profit in the acquisition by Enemalta of shares in Možura.
 The deal was first discussed by Enemalta in late 2014.
 After a board meeting on Enemalta in January 2015, a Seychelles company Cifidex entered into an agreement with the Spanish consortium licensed to run the 46 MW wind farm to buy the shares for 2.9 million euros.

 The shares were acquired by Enemalta with 90% sold to a consortium of Shanghai Electric, Enemalta, Vestigo and Envision Energy for 10.3 million euros from Cifidex, which had completed their own purchase of the shares just two weeks earlier in December 2015 after Cifidex had been funded with €3 million by 17 Black.

 Gaming

-Yorgen Fenech was the Tumas Group CEO, his uncle Raymond Fenech being the Chairman, when in 2016 the gaming licence for the Portomaso casino came up for renewal.
+Yorgen Fenech was the Tumas Group CEO, his uncle Raymond Fenech being the chairman, when in 2016 the gaming licence for the Portomaso casino came up for renewal.
 Rival gaming company Dragonara Gaming complained in 2017 that the renewal was granted without a public call for bids in breach of European Regulations, the Malta Gaming Authority (MGA) deciding to renew Tumas Gaming's licence to run the casino in August 2016.

 Joseph Cuschieri headed the MGA, and Edwina Licari was the regulator's legal counsel when the licence was granted.
+Licari had drafted the application in September 2015 on behalf of Fenech and Tumas, sending the draft via a private email rather than through the MGA system.
+The draft was copied to Tumas letterhead and sent to Cuschieri in October 2015 who wrote back a week later confirming the licence would be renewed.
+Cuschieri and Licari denied any wrongdoing.

-The pair moved on to similar roles at the Malta Financial Service Authority (MFSA) in early 2018.
-Cuschieri, Licari, Yorgen Fenech and Charlene Bianco Farrugia (secretary in the Office of the Prime Minister and former PA to Keith Schembri) went in May 2018 on a Las Vegas trip to Caesars Palace, funded by Fenech whilst Cuschieri and Licari were giving evidence in the legal case brought against MGA.
+Cuschieri and Licari moved on to similar roles at the Malta Financial Service Authority (MFSA) in early 2018.
+Cuschieri, Licari, Yorgen Fenech and Charlene Bianco Farrugia (secretary in the Office of the Prime Minister and former PA to Keith Schembri) went in May 2018 on a Las Vegas trip to Caesars Palace, funded by Fenech, to give Fenech regulatory advice, whilst Cuschieri and Licari were giving evidence in the legal case brought against MGA.
 After an MFSA investigation, Joseph Cushieri resigned as CEO of MFSA on 25 November 2020, Licari was permitted to continue in her post as legal counsel.

-In 2019 Dragonara Gaming was granted a 64-year extension to their own gaming concession without a public tender process by economy Minister Chris Cardona which was unanimously approved by parliament.
+In 2019, Dragonara Gaming was granted a 64-year extension to their own gaming concession without a public tender process by economy Minister Chris Cardona which was unanimously approved by parliament.
 The Tumas Group disassociated themselves in November 2019 from Yorgen Fenech, just before his arrest.